 In recognition of its outstanding geology and landscape the North Pennines AONB was awarded European Geopark status in 2003 and was one of the founding members of the Global Geoparks Network a year later.
 The UNESCO-endorsed Geopark status also recognises the strong efforts by the AONB Partnership and our many partners to make the most of the area's rich geological heritage.

 Our geodiversity work is all about Earth science interpretation, education and conservation, and using our geological heritage to support the local economy.
 This work includes a range of projects linked to the area's European and Global Geopark status and is supported by the Heritage Lottery Fund and Natural England.
 Projects include:

-- a new book, 'Reading the Rocks', which tells the story of the geology and landscape of the North Pennines and how local people have used the rocks and minerals around them
+- the, 'Reading the Rocks', which tells the story of the geology and landscape of the North Pennines and how local people have used the rocks and minerals around them

 - a DVD and booklet which record the memories and stories of North Pennine quarrymen